 XPO creates a special intermediate table that contains

 one_side_object_key-and-opposite_side_object_key pairs.
-This table is linked to both tables by means of foreign keys.
-This table’s name is composed from the names of the properties that participate in the relationship and their owner tables’ names.
+Foreign keys links all three tables.
+The intermediate table’s name includes names of properties that form the relationship and names of their owner tables.
 You cannot customize the table name or its column names.

 Inheritance Mapping and Object Polymorphism

 XPO intrinsically supports object polymorphism (inheritance hierarchies with base persistent classes and their descendants).
 To accomplish this, XPO automatically creates a system table called XPObjectType to enumerate all known persistent object types.
 In addition, XPO adds a system column called ObjectType to all the tables mapped to base persistent objects used in a hierarchy.
 The ObjectType column values are initialized with XPObjectType table key values to associate table records with corresponding object types.
 If you are using the default mapping option (MapInheritanceType.OwnTable) for descendant classes, their tables store only properties that are declared in the classes.
 These tables have the same Oid key column values as the base table has.
 When retrieving descendant class data, XPO automatically links Oid key columns by a foreign key relationship between the key column of the base class table and those of the descendant tables.

 Deferred deletion, like object polymorphism, needs an additional column in a persistent class table.
 Deferred deletion means that XPO does not physically delete the record in the underlying data store whenever the corresponding persistent object is deleted.
 Instead, it marks the record as deleted.